IN THIS ARTICLE

 Choose a Good Template and Design

 You can select a pre-existing template, design your own, hire a professional graphic designer, and much more.
 Nonetheless, some experts would say that you’re overthinking it.
 “The format of the resume itself doesn’t matter, but it should be brief one-page maximum,” Brodsky said.
-“Hiring managers are busy and often inundated with resumes, so will only skim-read the first page anyway.”
+“Managers are busy and often inundated with data science resumes, so will only skim-read the first page anyway.”

 Pick a resume design that employers can skim, not one they have to read.
 You don’t need fancy colors or logos on your resume.
 You don’t need a multimedia resume.
 You don’t need the best icons or visuals.
 However, if you use those, make sure they’re a reflection of you and not of a graphic designer you hired.